TeamHG-Memex/arachnado/docs/json-rpc-api.rst

     Default value is 2**20.
     To disable this chack set max size to zero.
     Parameters:
-    * max_size - an array of regexes which should match URLs to include;
+    * max_size - maximum message size in bytes.

     Response returns result(true/false) at result field::